 Significant changes have been made to the tax treatment of pension funds on death.
-At Rowland Hall, we can provide guidance on the rules which allow pension funds to pass free of all taxes in the Essex area.
+We can provide guidance on the rules which allow pension funds to pass free of all taxes.

 Alongside the changes from April 2015 to the access of pension funds, significant changes were made to the tax treatment of pension funds on death.
 This factsheet summarises the rules which may allow a pension fund to pass free of all taxes on the estate of the deceased and free of all taxes on the beneficiaries of the pension fund.